ilyapuchka/Dependency-Injection-in-Cocoa/UIKonf.md

 ---

-^ Unfortunately Composition Root is usually not discussed in articles or talks about DI.
+^ Unfortunatelly Composition Root is usually not discussed in articles or talks about DI.
 But it is probably one of the most important parts of Dependency Injection.

 ^ Getting all classes with dependencies moved to Composition Root is the biggest challenge of properly implementing DI.
 Especially in a large code base.

-> The biggest challenge of properly implementing DI is getting all classes with dependencies moved to Composition Root
+> The biggest challange of properly implementing DI is getting all classes with dependencies moved to Composition Root
 > -- Mark Seeman

 ^ If we manage to do that we have already come a long way.